aryan297/aryan297/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Node, Angular,NEST fast api
+- 🔭 I’m currently working on Node, Angular,NEST and Fast Api
 - 🌱 I’m currently learning arweave,polygon,solidity,ETH

 - 💬 Ask me about BlockChain,DAPP,Javascript,typescript,python,C++, Java